wesleyhf/laravel-localization-js/README.md

 # laravel-localization-js
-Easy way to handle Larave's lang.json in Javascript
+Easy way to handle Laravel's lang.json in Javascript